ErikMcClure/sweetiebot/README.md

 * **TimezoneLocation:** Sets the timezone location of the server itself.
 When no user timezone is available, the bot will use this.
 * **WelcomeChannel:** If set to a channel ID, the bot will treat this channel as a "quarantine zone" for silenced members.
 If autosilence is enabled, new users will be sent to this channel
 * **WelcomeMessage:** If autosilence is enabled, this message will be sent to a new user upon joining.
+* **Roles**: A list of all user-assignable roles, managed via !addrole and !removerole.

 ### Bored
 * **Cooldown:** The bored cooldown timer, in seconds.
 This is the length of time a channel must be inactive for sweetiebot to post a bored message in it.
 Note that Sweetie Bot only checks each channel for inactivity every 30 seconds.